deadlydog/deadlydog.github.io/_posts/2023-03-04-Prevent-Admin-apps-from-blocking-AutoHotkey-by-using-UI-Access.md

 > It is essentially a quick launcher for any AutoHotkey code.
 > Check it out if you are interested!

-Running AHK Command Picker with UI Access fixed the issue for me, and I hope this post helps you too.
+Running AHK with UI Access by default has fixed the issue for me, and I hope this post helps you too.

 Happy scripting!